-The Point of Care Communication Council (PoC3) has provided Verification and Validation Guidance for media buyers and their clients with the intent to:
+The Point of Care Marketing Association (POCMA) has provided Verification and Validation Guidance for media buyers and their clients with the intent to:

-- I. Define industry best practices. - Engender trust among those who transact at the point of care. - Provide a clear and standardized mechanism that enables media buyers and their clients to determine which point of care (PoC) media vendors are certified and adhering to the auditing requirements set by PoC3.
+- 1. Define industry best practices. - 2.
+Engender trust among those who transact at the point of care (POC). - 3.
+Provide a clear and standardized mechanism that enables media buyers and their clients to determine which POC media vendors are certified and adhering to the auditing requirements set by The Point of Care Marketing Association.

-This guidance and the associated PoC3 Compliance Certification process (see page 4) enables marketers and agencies to see whether a PoC media vendor is compliant with the PoC3 Verification and Validation Guidance and has gone through certification to demonstrate this compliance.
+This guidance and the associated Point of Care Marketing Association Compliance Certification process (see page 5) enables marketers and agencies to see whether a POC media vendor is compliant with The Point of Care Marketing Association Verification and Validation Guidance and has gone through certification to demonstrate this compliance.

-PoC3 cannot legally mandate that vendors certify and adhere to the auditing requirements in this document, but the use of the PoC3 Certification Seal is not authorized without the annual provision of proper Certifications of Compliance to the PoC3 Verification and Validation Guidance to PoC3.
+The Point of Care Marketing Association cannot legally mandate that vendors certify and adhere to the auditing requirements in this document, but the use of the POCMA Certification Seal is not authorized without the annual provision of proper Certifications of Compliance to The Point of Care Marketing Association Verification and Validation Guidance.

 The guidance within this document encompasses both network-level and campaign-level auditing.
 A network audit is done at a product-line level and a campaign audit is done at a brand/customer level within a specific product-line.
-The objective of the network audit is to confirm that the PoC media company's product-line assets are present, operational and being accurately reported.
-A network audit is not required for assets that are portable or otherwise deemed temporary in nature. (please see Section 10.
+The objective of the network audit is to confirm that the POC media company's product-line assets are present, operational and being accurately reported.
+A network audit is not required for assets that are portable or otherwise deemed temporary in nature.
+(Please see Section 10.
 Glossary of Common Definitions for Network definition).